 If you’re looking to sink a few post surf Bintangs they also have those on offer at 30,000IDR for a can (approx $2USD/£1.70GBP/$3AUD) so make sure you add that into your budget too!

 Would I Recommend Driftwood Mentawai Surf Camp?

-However, Driftwood is well worth considering if you’re travelling on more of a budget, or you’re looking for a smaller capacity, chilled surf camp to stay at.
+However, Driftwood is well worth considering if you’re looking for a smaller capacity, chilled surf camp to stay at.

 And of course it’s a great option if you’re travelling with a group of buddies and want to book the whole place to yourselves!

 For more info and to book your stay at Driftwood click here

 Have you stayed at any Mentawai surf camps?